Sanglorian/orcus/Orcus Advanced Options - current.md

 While wearing this cloak, you have a +2 item bonus on Stealth checks.

 In an area of dim light or darkness, you can grip the edges of the cloak with both hands and use it to fly at a speed of 8 squares.
 If you ever fail to grip the cloak's edges while flying in this way, or if you are no longer in dim light or darkness, you lose this flying speed.
+If you are in the air when this happens, you fall.

 ### Cloak of the Eel (III)

-When an attack misses you, you can shift 1.
+Each time an attack misses you, you can shift 1.

 ### Cloak of the Manta Ray (I)